brybrophy/react-sorcerer/README.md

 `React.PropTypes.string`

-The maximum device in the srcSet range.
-Can be any key in the devices object.
+The maximum size in the srcSet range.
+Can be any key in the sizes object.

 defaults to: